John A. Kuri

 In the fall of 1975 Kuri was interviewed and hired by producer Irwin Allen at 20th Century Studios.
 The studio's real estate division had acquired a lease on Marineland of the Pacific and placed the redesign and showcasing of the 21-year-old public oceanarium in Allen's studio unit.
 With Kuri's Disney theme park design and operational experience he oversaw attraction redesign, new show development, and seasonally themed special attractions.
 Kuri produced live concerts including Ray Charles and his orchestra, broadcast live on Long Beach Jazz station KLON-FM (later KKJZ).
 Other concerts included Buddy Rich and his Big Band Machine and folk music group The Limelighters.

 In 1981 Kuri was introduced to Orson Welles by cinematographer Gary Graver (he had worked with Kuri on Ron Howard’s film, The Time Crystal).
 Working from his Hollywood home in Laurel Canyon Welles shared sketches of his concepts for an upcoming movie he was preparing for PBS titled Heloise.
 Kuri was to be production designer and Graver the cinematographer.
 The film was to be a romantic tale of the 12th century heroine and famous lover of Peter Abelard.
 Welles was fascinated with this story, one of history’s most famous romantic relationships.
 While in pre-production the movie was halted as Welles’ health would not permit insurance coverage of him as the director.

-In February 1990 as CEO of his then company Sheffield Entertainment, Inc., Kuri won the legal case in arbitration to the FFC license for full power television station KCMY, its antenna planned to service the Sacramento area.
+In February 1990 as CEO of his then company Sheffield Entertainment, Inc., Kuri won the legal case in arbitration to the FCC license for full power television station KCMY, its antenna planned to service the Sacramento area.
 Kuri secured the station's build out and operational budget with Pacific Group and negotiated an affiliate deal with Telemundo.
 The station first signed on the air on August 27, 1990, as KCMY.
 It originally operated as the Sacramento area’s Home Shopping Club.
 Paxson Communications purchased the station in 1998, changing its call sign to KSPX.

-Kuri's filmography has over 140 screen credits including his published story of the Donner Party, One More Mountain (1994) for Disney's Wonderful World of Color and ABC Television for which he received the Christopher Award, the Louis L’Amour western, Conagher (1991), debuting as TNT's highest-rated two-hour drama and for which the National Cowboy Hall of Fame awarded Kuri their Western Heritage Award, also he co-wrote and produced the MGM release starring Pat Morita Captive Hearts (1987).
-Then Kuri created the ABC series Ohara for Warner Bros Television starring Pat Morita (1987) and in 1973 he was Emmy-nominated as art director and set decorator of John Steinbeck's The Red Pony.
+Kuri's filmography has over 145 screen credits on 65 films including his published story of the Donner Party, One More Mountain (1994) for Disney's Wonderful World of Color and ABC Television for which he received the Christopher Award, the Louis L’Amour western, Conagher (1991), debuting as TNT's highest-rated two-hour drama and for which the National Cowboy Hall of Fame awarded Kuri their Western Heritage Award.
+Earlier he co-wrote and produced the MGM release starring Pat Morita Captive Hearts (1987).
+Then Kuri created the ABC Ohara (TV series) for Warner Bros Television starring Pat Morita, Kevin Conroy, Jon Polito and Rachel Ticotin (1987). and in 1973 he was Emmy-nominated as art director and set decorator of John Steinbeck's The Red Pony.